-The surface area of a sphere is the total area covering the outside of the sphere.
-If the radius is rr, the formula is
+The surface area of a sphere is the total area covering its outside.
+For radius rr, the formula is

 A=4πr2A = 4\pi r^2